frangarcianava/demoQA/README.md

 # demoQA

-Selenium framework to practise in demoQA page.
+Selenium framework to practice in demoQA page.